OSGConnect/connectbook/admin/support-editing.md

 and paste into another browser, and you'll see the document rendered by GitHub.
 Take
 note: this view is probably slightly different from what you see in the Knowledge Base.
-This is because there's a difference between regular Markdown (with extensions) and the "[gfm][GitHub-Flavored Markdown]" that GitHub uses.
+This is because there's a difference between regular Markdown (with extensions) and the "[GitHub-Flavored Markdown][gfm]" that GitHub uses.
 Don't worry how it looks in GitHub.

 [gfm]: https://help.github.com/articles/github-flavored-markdown/